madan-ujjwal/archie/README.md

     6. if there is no entity for that id, give back error code 400 with message `no entity present for requested id`
-* you are also supposed to cover your code with UT tests, there is a 100% coverage restriction, so your builds will fail if the coverage is not reached
+* you are also supposed to cover your code with UT tests, there is a 100% coverage restriction, so your builds will fail if the coverage is not reached take reference from `QueueDefinitionTest.shouldGetQueueUrl` to see how to write a unit test
 * integration tests have already been written, your aim is to successfully pass them